Bonne-Espérance, Quebec: Economy

-One of the main jobs for people in Bonne Esperance area is the fishery.
+One of the main jobs for people in Bonne Espérance area is the fishery.
 There are three fish plants, one located in each of the villages: Middle Bay, St. Paul's River and Old Fort.
 The fish plants are open during the summer months.
 This facility employs around 100 people.
 There is also a school board which employs about 25 people, including teachers, janitors, secretaries and technicians.
 There is the municipality which employs about 10 people.
 There is the Coasters Association which employs about 11 people and there are local grocery stores/ businesses that employ a number of people.
 There is also USL; this is a construction company which operates in Ontario and Alberta.
 Every year, many of the men leave their community and go to work in both places usually leaving in the spring and returning in the fall.
 During the winter months, most people who fish, work in the fish plants, and go to work in Alberta and Ontario collect employment insurance benefits.